Pbotsaris/dotfiles-arco/README.md

 ### scripts

 - `t` shortcuts for tmux.
+- `ss` screen shots the full screen.
+Saves to `/home/$USER`
+- `ss-gui` will launch the GUI tools for screen shots.
+You can crop and other edits before screen shooting.
 - `caps_as_esc.sh` aliased as `cae` for caps key to function as the esc key.
 - `connect-bluetooth.sh`.
 This is launched by `systemd` on boot to connect devices.
 New bluetooth devices to be added to this script.
 - `clip`. clips first argument to the clipboard using `xclip`.
 Also aliased as `cpy`.